Substance Abuse Assessment for Drug & Alcohol Addiction

 The doctor or clinician will use the information obtained from the questionnaire, interview, physical examination, blood and urine tests, and their own clinical judgment to make a diagnosis.
 Objective criteria found in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) may also be used to assist in the addiction assessment.
 In addition, physicians may use training they have received specific to assessing substance use disorders.4

-How to Know If You Have an Addiction
+How to Know If You Are an Alcoholic or have Drug Addiction?

 Although it is best to obtain an official diagnosis from a qualified professional, you can perform a self-assessment test to determine whether you have an addiction to drugs or alcohol.
 These addiction assessment tests can be found in a number of places across the internet or from local mental health centers.